Lollipop (Italian band): Reunion 2013

 In March 2013, the band announced their comeback as a quartet, as Dominique Fidanza expressed no interest in joining the reunion.
 The group started a promotional tour on many Italian TV Shows and performed in important clubs throughout the country.
 As a result, their first album Popstars and the single "Batte Forte" re-entered the iTunes chart, reaching the Top 20.
 On 9 June 2013 the band premiered their comeback single "Ciao (Reload)" during a performance at Just Cavalli, a popular club in Milan.
 The single, produced by international DJ and producer Mario Fargetta a.k.a.
 GETFAR, was officially released on 21 June 2013.

-In October 2013, the group announced on their Facebook page that they would record a new single, but the project did not materialize and the group went to hiatus.
+In October 2013, the group announced on their Facebook page that they would record a new single, but the project did not materialize, and the group went to hiatus.

-Reunion 2017
+Reunion 2017–2018

 On 18 March 2015, Marta Falcone and Roberta Ruiu have participated as special guests in the Rai2 TV program Emozioni.

 On 29 June 2017, Lollipop competed in Canale 5 TV program The Winner Is ... as a trio formed by Marcella Ovani, Veronica Rubino and Marta Falcone, without Fidanza and Ruiu.
-The group, which was challenging against Alessandro Canino, decides to withdrawing from the race after performing.
+The group, which was challenging against Alessandro Canino, decides to withdraw from the race after performing.
 They have received, as required by the regulation of the program, a cash prize to be invested for new musical projects.

 On 17 January 2018, the group appeared on Italia 1 TV program 90 Special: Lollipop during the show performed their biggest hit, "Down Down Down", and officially confirmed the release of a new single.
 They released the single "Ritmo Tribale" on 26 April 2018.
 The day itself the group promoted the single appearing on Canale 5 TV program Pomeriggio Cinque, one of Italy's most important TV shows.
 On 1 May 2018, they released the official music video.
 Lollipop began then a promotional tour that brought them into the most important Italian clubs and festivals of various kinds.

+Reunion 2026

+In 2026, the trio reunited once again to celebrate the 25th anniversary of their debut single, "Down Down Down", launching the Say Now Tour 2026 and announcing the release of their new single, "Say Now", scheduled for June 19, 2026.